 Making the rolls:

-Now you can roll each piece into a ball.
-Then, lightly dust each ball in flour.
-Grease 2 muffin tins and put two dough balls per muffin circle, for a total of 24 rolls.
+Now roll each piece into a ball.
+Then, lightly dust each ball with flour.
+Grease 2 muffin tins (like these from Amazon) and put two dough balls per muffin circle, for a total of 24 rolls.
 Cover the prepared rolls with a towel to rise for about 30 minutes.

 Baking:

-At this point, you can preheat your oven to 375 degrees Fahrenheit (or 360 for convection).
-Then, bake buns for 10 minutes.
+At this point, you can preheat your oven to 375° Fahrenheit (or 360° for convection).
+Then, bake the buns for 10 minutes.
 After that, turn in the oven for even browning.
 Watch closely from this point, and likely your rolls will be lightly browned and ready in just 2-4 more minutes depending on your oven.

-• Don’t worry about lumpy mashed potatoes or some skin left on.
-Lumps will melt in baking and skins add to the character of the buns.
+- Don’t worry about lumpy mashed potatoes or some skin left on.
+Lumps will melt during baking and skins add to the character of the buns.

 Butt Bun Potato Rolls